 The wines originate from the well-known wineries of Tomic, Dubokovic, Didic, Roncevic, Tomac, Korta Katrarina and many others.

 Wine and cheese tasting

-If you happen to be in Split and want something nice to snack with a high quality wine, you will find Paradox to be just the perfect place.
+If you happen to be in Split and want a quick and delicious snack with high quality wine, you will find Paradox the perfect place.